Targum -- A Multilingual New Testament Translation Corpus

 The main contributions of this paper are two-fold.
-First, we introduce \texttt{targum}, a new multilingual corpus of 657 New Testament translations (352 unique) with deep coverage in English (208 unique from 396 total), French (41 from 78), Italian (18 from 33), Polish (30 from 48), and Spanish (55 from 102).
-Second, we manually verify metadata for each translation, including its publication history.
-The remainder of this paper is structured as follows.
-We first position our work with respect to existing corpora.
-We then detail the methodology for corpus construction and annotation, followed by a statistical analysis of the resulting resource.
-We conclude by discussing new research directions and plans for future work.
+First, we introduce \texttt{Targum}, a corpus of \data{total_translations} New Testament translations (\data{unique_translations} unique) across five European languages, providing 2.4--5.0$\times$ the depth of any prior resource per language.
+Second, we verify and normalize the metadata for each translation, including its publication history and edition identity.
+We first position our work with respect to existing corpora, then detail the methodology for corpus construction and metadata normalization, describe the resulting corpus and its distribution format, present a statistical analysis of the resource, and conclude by discussing new research directions.